tejalghimire700-jpg/tejalghimire700/README.md

 Welcome to my GitHub profile!

 I'm a student developer interested in **web development, programming, and technology**.
-I enjoy building projects, experimenting with new ideas, and learning through practical experience.
+I enjoy building projects, experimenting with new ideas, and learning by creating.

 ---

 ## 🚀 About Me

 * 🔭 Currently building web and programming projects
-* 🌱 Learning **JavaScript, React, Python, and modern web development**
+* 🌱 Learning JavaScript, React, Python, and modern web development
-* 💡 Interested in **Web Development, UI/UX, and Technology**
+* 💡 Interested in Web Development, UI/UX, and Technology
 * 🧩 I enjoy solving problems and creating useful projects
 * 📚 Always learning something new
-* 🎯 My goal is to become a skilled and creative developer
+* 🎯 Goal: Become a skilled and creative developer

 ---